sboysel/retrograde/README.md

 [![PyPI - Python Version](https://img.shields.io/pypi/pyversions/retrograde.svg)](https://pypi.org/project/retrograde)

 `retrograde` automates the process of rewinding a git repository and observing its development history.
-The typical workflow is the clone a repository, checkout a temporary branch, and iteratively roll back the repository's state to earlier commits.
+In a typical workflow, `retrograde` will clone a repository, checkout a temporary branch, and iteratively roll back the repository's state to earlier commits.
 This allows you to characterize the state the repository over its evolution at a high level of temporal granularity.
 In addition to this core